Many self-publishing authors publish titles regularly.

 Assisted self-publishing is not at all like signing with a publisher or agent.

-With assisted self-publishing, an author retains all their book rights and book royalties.
+With assisted self-publishing, an author retains all their book rights and book royalties for a published book.

-It is a one-time fee-based service, where the author pays a modest amount to have a book or ebook published, with no ongoing contractual arrangement.
+It is usually a one-time fee service.
+The author pays a modest amount to have a book or ebook published, with no ongoing contractual arrangement.

-Unlike a contract with a publisher, which will almost certainly demand book rights and a share of royalties for years, assisted self-publishing is a no strings attached service.
+Unlike a contract with a publisher, which will demand book rights and a share of royalties for years, assisted self-publishing is a no strings attached publishing service.

-With a traditional publisher contract, an author may hope for extra help with book marketing, but in recent years, publishers are more likely to leave this to the author, as marketing budgets have shrunk.
+But in recent years, publishers are more likely to leave this to the author because marketing budgets have diminished considerably.

 The best recommendations for assisted self-publishing companies are well-known names such as Blurb, Lulu, and BookBaby.